nayyarv/deprecated-blog/content/nn.md

-Title: A critique of Neural Nets
+Title: A Bayesian's view on Neural Nets
 Subtitle: Deep Learning, Convolution and the Hype Machine
 Date: 2018-10-23 10:20
 Category: critique